JoeLumbley/Animation/README.md

     End If
 End Sub
 ```
-- This method handles resizing the window, adjusting the FPS display and rectangle size accordingly.
+- **What It Does**: This method handles resizing the window, adjusting the FPS display and rectangle size accordingly.
+- **Why It Matters**: Responsive design ensures that the application looks good and functions well regardless of the window size.

+---

 ### Timer Tick Event